SATs results 2026: SATs scoring, explained

 How are SATs marked?

-The marking process for the KS1 and KS2 SATs differ due to the recent decision to make KS1 SATs optional assessments.
-KS1 SATs are therefore now marked in-house by teachers that are familiar with the students.
+The marking process for the KS1 and KS2 SATs differs due to the recent decision to make KS1 SATs optional assessments.
+KS1 SATs are therefore now marked in-house by teachers who are familiar with the students.

 KS2 SATs are sent out of schools for external marking by specially trained SAT markers.
 The results are then available online for schools later in the year.